-One of the aims of the new Companion structure is to make it easier to develop, provide, install, and use integrations.
+One of the aims of the BlueOS structure is to make it easier to develop, provide, install, and use integrations than in the original Companion software.
 This post provides a general overview of the structure (as it currently stands), and describes our design intent for how extensions can be integrated most effectively.
 The system isn’t finalised yet, and we welcome discussion into the methods suggested here, along with whether there are particular details/permissions/access that are important to cover/include, or perhaps whether some alternative integrations system would work better.

 Current (Beta) Structure